iluwatar/java-design-patterns/chain-of-responsibility/README.md

 }
 ```

-Next, we show the request handler hierarchy.
+Next, we show the `RequestHandler` hierarchy.

 ```java
 public interface RequestHandler {